 Written by Thoman Mullen — Given the current state of politics in the US and elsewhere, it’s no surprise that race features heavily in some of the recent big crime fiction releases.
 We loved Thomas Mullen’s Darktown so much that it made not one but two of our book-of-the-year lists in 2016.
 Lightning Men is the perfect follow up.
 The sequel stands well on its own, but when read in sequence after Darktown it is even more shocking and urgent.

-Lightning Men opens two years after the first book, and Atlanta negro police officers Lucius Boggs and Tommy Smith are still walking the streets of the city’s black neighbourhoods.
+Lightning Men opens in 1950, two years after the first book, and Atlanta negro police officers Lucius Boggs and Tommy Smith are still walking the streets of the city’s black neighbourhoods.
 They aren’t allowed to do a lot of the things they need to in order to do their jobs.
 They can’t drive squad cars, can’t arrest a white man, can’t interview suspects and can’t gather evidence.
 Most of the white officers want them gone except their sergeant, who has grown to tolerate them and assists them when he can.
 The only other white cop on their side is Denny Rakestraw, a half-German World War II hero who has seen the hurt that racism can inflict, and also sees similarities between the fascists he fought in Germany and those putting up signs in certain neighbourhoods telling Negroes to move out.
 Those signs come complete with SS-style lightning bolts, suggesting that they are only the first step in a much more violent plan to rid Atlanta’s white neighborhoods of African Americans.

 With families moving to the city to escape the post-war rural poverty, Atlanta’s historically black neighborhoods are getting overcrowded.
 The borders between white and black districts are getting more and more vague, and tensions are running high on both sides.
 Segregation is still law, and the Ku Klux Klan is in its ascendancy, its influence running right up to the Atlanta PD’s top brass despite efforts by the Georgia Bureau of Investigation to stamp out the hate group.
 Klan membership is seen by many white Georgians as a social obligation rather than something they actively believe in, though some feel that the Klan should be doing more, including Rakestraw’s brother-in-law Dale.